 George Noel Gordon Byron, 1816

-Having initiated the use of the atomic bomb against Napoleon, and convinced of the extraordinary effectiveness of this weapon, the organizers of its use managed to convince those who possessed it to use it again against their main enemy - the Great Slavic Power.
-Because there was no other way to crush her…
+Having initiated the use of the atomic bomb against Napoleon, and having become convinced of the extraordinary effectiveness of this weapon, the organizers of its use were able to convince those who possessed it to use it again against their main enemy - the Great Slavic Power.
+Because it was impossible to crush it in any other way...

 Thank you for downloading the book